 When choosing your laundry detergent, it’s important that the ingredients list ticks all the boxes from performance to environmental impact.
-Firstly, you need a laundry liquid that is actually going to clean your clothes (our Cove Laundry Liquid is tried and tested and we can safely say- it does a great job!
+Firstly, you need a laundry liquid that is actually going to clean your clothes (our Cove Laundry Products are tried and tested and we can safely say- it does a great job!
 You can read our reviews here)

 It’s also important that it doesn’t contain any harsh chemicals that can be too rough on your clothing.
 This is particularly important when you are washing clothes made with natural fibres, as these harsh chemicals can break these fibres down..
 This means your beautiful items aren’t going to last as long ☹

 Some of those harsh chemicals that you want to look out for are things like phosphates and bleach.

 These chemicals are not only nasty for us, but they can have a negative impact on aquatic life in high doses.
 Look for laundry detergents that are plant based, made with natural fragrances and have the official no phosphates accreditation.